 Qualification Title Postgraduate Certificate in Education

 Qualification Abbreviation PGCE

 Minimum Period of Study 1 year full time or 2 years part time

 NQF Exit Level Level 7

+NQF Credits Total minimum 120

 1. Qualifying students must show that they know how to teach their subject(s) and how to select, determine the sequence and pace of content in accordance with both subject and candidate needs.